 Trump is in the best polling position he has ever been in since 2015, being down to Harris by only 1% nationally, with some polls even showing consistent leads in swing states.
 In 2016, Trump was down 3.9% nationally on Hillary Clinton, and then he won 306 to 232.
 In 2020, he was down 8.4% nationally to Joe Biden and lost, but only by tens of thousands of votes in swing states.
 Polls have greatly underestimated Trump, and it’s hard to see that trend not continuing this cycle, although to a lesser extent than previous years.

 Not only this, but early voting has been a significant change since the last election.
 In 2020, Democrats overwhelmingly voted early compared to Republicans.
 However, Republicans are not only voting early more, but Democrats are voting early less compared to this time in 2020.
-Voting early is a way to help as many people from a party cast their votes, as parties are able to focus on mobilizing smaller groups of individuals who have not yet voted, and since Republicans turn out much more heavily than Democrats to vote in-person, it seems likely that turnout among Republicans will be higher than turnout among Democrats this election.
-This is because heavy early turnout from a party means less voters have to go out and vote on Election Day, meaning more resources can be allocated to ensuring the rest of the voters turn out and vote.
+Voting early is a way to help as many people from a party cast their votes, as parties are able to focus on mobilizing smaller groups of individuals who have not yet voted; in addition, since Republicans turn out more heavily to vote in person than Democrats, it seems likely that, overall, turnout among Republicans will be higher than turnout among Democrats this election.
+Heavy early turnout from a party means less voters have to go out and vote on Election Day, meaning more resources can be allocated to ensuring everyone else votes in-person.

 Currently, FiveThirtyEight Polls, a collection of the most reliable polls in the country, has Harris up 1.4% nationally.
 However, this does not indicate much, as the winning factor is the electoral college, with a few key states determining who will win.
 Harris is leading slightly in two swing states, Trump is leading slightly in three, and they are tied in the remaining two.
 Like the House, this is too close to call, and we can only speculate on the winner.